redbrick/docs/docs/webgroup/atlas.md

 4. Link to the new page from the navigation or other pages as needed.

 Navigation links are defined in `src/_data/site.yml` under navigation and global taking a `- text` which is the text shown in the nav and a `link` which is the path to the page (e.g., `/new-page` for `src/site/new-page.md`).

+## Outside contributions
+- Contributions to the website are always welcome!

+> [!WARNING]
+> If you want to have the preview deployment for a Pull request the PR must be opened from a branch in the main repository (not a fork) due to GitHub Actions permissions.
+If you want to open a PR from a fork, you will need to merge it into a branch in the repoisitory and open the PR from there to have the preview deployment.
+If you are not able to do this, ask a webgroup member to open the PR for you or to merge your PR into a branch in the repository.